alanesq/esp32cam-demo/README.md

 </tr></table>

-This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features:
+This can be used as a starting point sketch for projects using the esp32cam development board, it has the following features.
 <br>-Web server with live video streaming and control buttons
 <br>-SD card support (using 1-bit mode - gpio pins are usually 2, 4, 12 & 13 but using 1bit mode only uses pin 2) - I have heard there may be problems reading the sd card, I have only used it to write files myself?
 <br>-Stores captured image on sd-card or in spiffs if no sd card is present